pushme-pullyou/tootoo13/0-templates-readme/README-template.md

 * Press Control-U/Command-Option-U to view the source code
 * Press Control-Shift-J/Command-Option-J to see if the JavaScript console reports any errors

+Enhancing the Script

+* Try adding a new menu module
+* Translate into another language

 ## Links of Interest